liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. make a fool of myself
 1. today is a gift, so it's called present
 1. the roads are jammed
-1. go to; attend; take part; participate
+1. go to; attend; take part; participate; better to use go to a party(for guests), or come to my party(for hosts)\nuse attend a party in a formal way\ndon\'t use take part a party\ndon\'t use participate a party\n
-1. develop; foster; cultivate
+1. develop; foster; cultivate; don\'t use clutivate, clutivate means to help something grow because it can be useful to you.\nIf you\'re sure about the specific situation, like forster a relationship.
+Otherwise also don\'t use it.\nplease always use develop first.\n\n
 1. still warter; sparking water; tap water
 1. pro-union president
 1. doping scandal
 1. we're grieving
 1. at least 97 people perished
 1. the building was burned to the ground
-1. Explain the difference between tcmalloc and jemalloc
+1. Explain the difference between tcmalloc and jemalloc; jemalloc is well-suited for applications that require efficient memory utilization and involve high levels of concurrent memory allocation and deallocation, especially when these operations are occurring across multiple threads.
 1. they set out at sunset; they set out at sunrise
 1. including; namely
 1. the road ahead will be long, our climb will be steep